 Don't walk too far, sir or madam!
 Exit left at the first break you see.
 At the corner of the second bed, on the right, a concrete marker will be.
 Worn down by time and sometimes hidden among the greenery, This stone was part of my grid system for designing this scenery.
 There were many others elsewhere, within and beyond the front gate.
 Workers used the markers to locate themselves on plans for the Estate.
 Now return to the grape arbor.
 Re-enter and take a left turn.
 At the T go right, to the balcony's edge, where we'll briefly adjourn.
 From this vantage, a vista through the trees reveals Cuyahoga Valley.
 The Sand Run area was within the Estate.
 On horse trails, family did sally.

 Safely peer over the edge.
-Gaze down below and beyond-don't strain.
+Gaze down below and beyond.
 Can you guess what this place once was?
-A nearby sign will explain.

-What does Stan Hywet mean in Old English?
+A hill?
+A pond?
+Before we move on and I share more of my story I will tell you Stan Hywet is Old English for "Stone Quarry."

 The stone taken from here was ground up to make glass.
 I filled the depressions with water, planted foliage and grass.